cklapperich/LLM-Dungeon/prototype_prompts/gameplay_notes.md

+## Attributes and Skills

+Characters have four attributes:
+- Might
+- Grace
+- Will
+- Wit

+From these we derive skills.
+Each skill is based on an attribute, for example:
+- Grapple[Might]
+- Light Weapons[Grace]
+- Heavy Weapons[Might]
+- Perception[Wit]

+Proficiency in a skill gives +4 modifier.

+Attribute Score meanings:
+6 or less: Crippling
+7: Poor
+8 or 9: Below average
+10: Average (most humans)
+11 or 12: Above average
+13 or 14: Exceptional
+15 or 16: Amazing
+17 or 18: Legendary
+19 or 20: Mythic
+21+: Superhuman

+Initiative is 3d6-grace, lowest wins, rerolled each round.

+## Vitality and Conviction

+Typical vitality values:
+- Size 1 creatures: 1-2 vitality
+- Size 2 creatures and Heroines: 3 vitality
+- Size 3 creatures: 3-5 vitality

+Heroines start with 3 conviction (more for high will ones).

-Vitality and Conviction start at 3 for heroines, go down when they take damage.
+Vitality and Conviction go down when taking damage.

+## Infamy System

-Infamy system.
-Infamy may increase more/less based on the how you choose to deal with heroines - kill, impregnate, corrupt, release (+3/2/1/-1 points)
+Infamy may increase more/less based on how you choose to deal with heroines:
+- Kill: +3 points
+- Impregnate: +2 points
+- Corrupt: +1 point
+- Release: -1 points

-killing or releasing are easiest options, reduce Vitality to 3 to do either. impregnate is more difficult, takes time, heroine has chance to escape, you're doing non-combat things.
+Killing or releasing are easiest options, reduce Vitality to 3 to do either.
+Impregnate is more difficult, takes time, heroine has chance to escape, you're doing non-combat things.
 Must increase Grapple state to 3.

-corruption is most difficult, reduce Conviction to 3 Not all monsters can corrupt, not all can breed (most can)
+Corruption is most difficult, reduce Conviction to 3.
+Not all monsters can corrupt, not all can breed (most can).

+Higher infamy means better quality heroines.

+## Combat Structure

-Boss fight style - only ever 1 heroine / day. may have squires, servants, golems, etc [unbreedable]
+Boss fight style - only ever 1 heroine / day.
+May have squires, servants, golems, etc [unbreedable]

 Which route through the dungeon you guide the hero is always a key decision.
 You can lure protagonists down a certain path via various methods, some may cost resources.

-higher infamy - better quality heroines

-Monsters can die but you can always breed more, or possibly repair them.
-Maybe when a monster dies you can use its genetic material to help build new monsters.
+Monsters can die but you can always make more through card packs.

-have to breed heroines to earn breeding points plus you get a set number each day.

 BACKSTORIES - GIVE GIRLS BACKSTORIES FOR FUNSIES and to make player more connected to them.